hfellerhoff/serial/docs/hosting/coolify.md

 ## Deploy using Private Repository (with GitHub App)

-1. Fork the `megaflorasoftware/serial` respository to your own GitHub account.
+1. Fork the `megaflorasoftware/serial` repository to your own GitHub account.
 2. If you don't have a [Coolify](https://coolify.io/) instance set up:
    1. Set up a locally hosted server, or purchase a VPS.
       - The cheapest option (that I know of in January 2026) is through Hetzner, where a VPS based in Germany or Finland will be around $4 a month.
 An `x86` architecure is recommended, but not required.